nanoix9/2019Papers/ai/big-ai-project.md

 \pagebreak

-# Part B: An Intelligent Process
+# Part B: A Cognitive Learning Model

 In this part, an artificial will be discussed aiming at inspiring the understanding on human infants' learning process.
-First, a cognitive intelligent algorithm for object segmentation and tracking will be introduced and analysed following the approach in [@Yeap2011ACT].
+First, a cognitive intelligent algorithm for object segmentation and tracking will be introduced and analysed following the approach in [@yeap:2011].
 Second, a variety of questions will be investigated by this approach.

-## A Cognitive Learning Algorithm
+## Model Description

 As summarised before, human infants learning in early stage is entirely unsupervised, without explicit supervision or extrinsic reward.
 As a result, the proposed approach should also have these characteristics.
 To minimise any prior knowledge implied in the model, the input view of an infant is the only starting point, and the bias is preferred to more general hypothesis rather than specific ones.